 The University of Texas COVID-19 Modeling Consortium

-COVID-19 Mortality Projections for US States and Metropolitan Areas
+COVID-19 Mortality Projections for US States

 Code syntax and daily updates of our forecasts are available on our UT-COVID GitHub repository.

 For more information, please visit our model FAQ.

 Note: On May 7, 2020 we switched to using data on confirmed and probable COVID-19 deaths to make forecasts, rather than only confirmed deaths.

 Key model assumptions: The model estimates the extent of social distancing using geolocation data from mobile phones and assumes that the extent of social distancing does not change during the period of forecasting.
 On June 2, 2020 we started reporting an ensemble forecast, combining predictions from our original model, based on "curve-fitting," and a new SEIR-based model.
 On June 11, 2020, we started reporting predictions based solely on the SEIR-based model.
 We are currently working on a technical report to accompany this model.